 The latest Le Tour De Finance seminars in France visited Saint Nexans and Nieuil, and the first major event in Spain in the area of Marbella.
 As usual the French events were well attended, but as a sign of the need for such events in new areas over 70 people attended the event in Marbella, Spain.

-Attendees, who were a mixture of existing clients of The Spectrum IFA Group and those wanting to hear more about the services and financial solutions presented, had travelled both locally and from other regions in France.
+Attendees, who were a mixture of existing clients of The Spectrum IFA Group and those wanting to hear more about the services and financial solutions presented, had travelled both locally and from other regions in France and Spain.

 Presentations were given by representatives from Prudential International, Tilney Investment Management Services, Currencies Direct and The Spectrum IFA Group.
-Topics discussed included recently introduced changes to Assurance Vie (the most tax efficient savings and investment vehicle available in France), the suitability of transferring UK pensions to overseas schemes, investment market outlook and the current sterling to euro exchange rate and solutions available to help mitigate exchange rate volatility.
+Topics discussed included the suitability of transferring UK pensions to overseas schemes ( such as QROPS), the investment market outlook and the current sterling to euro exchange rate and solutions available to help mitigate exchange rate volatility.

 Unsurprisingly, Brexit featured widely in the informative question and answer session that followed.
-Although many answers are yet to be determined, attendees were left reassured that The Spectrum IFA Group and its partners were well informed on both the technical detail of Brexit and the practical implications for anyone living or working in France.
+Although many answers are yet to be determined, attendees were left reassured that The Spectrum IFA Group and its partners were well informed on both the technical detail of Brexit and the practical implications for anyone living or working in France or Spain.

 Portability of financial products, such Assurance Vie, for an expatriate returning to the UK, was another area of interest in the question and answer session and guests were provided with example scenarios regarding the flexibility that such products offer.